Fukushima Food and Dining – Fukushima Inspiration

 Benkei is a dish local to Haramachiku Kaibama in Minamisoma, a city in the coastal Hamadori region of Fukushima.
 It is made from daikon radish, dried taro stem, and chilli pepper cooked in soy sauce.
 Originally served during New Year’s or special Buddhist occasions, it is now regularly eaten during the daikon and taro harvesting season of late autumn and winter.
 Rather than freshly cooked and warm, locals claim it is more delicious cold, and reheating it is a no-go.

-Hosting over 50, Fukushima also flaunts the 4th largest concentration of sake breweries in Japan.
+Hosting over 50, Fukushima also flaunts the 4th largest concentration of sake breweries makers in Japan with over 50 distilleries.
 From ancient breweries with over 300 years of history to newcomers seeking to innovate, there’s a fantastic range to sample throughout the land.
 The sake of Fukushima has a stellar reputation, with one particularly renowned brewery having won gold a record nine consecutive times at the Japan Sake Awards, a nationwide sake competition that has continued since the Meiji period.

 As sake is characterised by the local climate and natural features, each region of Fukushima has its own special taste, making it worthwhile trying a brew at each stop!